jakaton/docs/README.md

 Documents with history and some references through the years

-For previous proyects check: proyects
+For previous projects check: proyects

 For some interesting links: links